Tate Liverpool has reopened to the public.

 The Royal Albert Dock attraction closed in March alongside other arts venues at the start of the coronavirus pandemic lockdown.

-Now it, along with Tate Britain, Tate Modern and Tate St Ives, will reopen its doors for visitors from the end of July.
+Now it, along with Tate Britain, Tate Modern and Tate St Ives, has opened its doors for visitors once more.

-Social distancing measures will be put in place and all visitors, including Tate Members, will need to book a timed ticket ahead of their arrival.
-Tickets will be available online from next week.
+Social distancing measures have been put in place and all visitors, including Tate Members, will need to book a timed ticket ahead of their arrival.
+Tickets are available online.

-Tate Liverpool will reopen with a new audio-visual installation by artist Mikhail Karikis titled Ferocious Love, reflecting young people’s views of an environmentally uncertain future, is being staged in the ground-floor Wolfson Gallery.
+Meanwhile new audio-visual installation by artist Mikhail Karikis titled Ferocious Love, reflecting young people’s views of an environmentally uncertain future, is being staged in the ground-floor Wolfson Gallery.

 The Don McCullin retrospective exhibition, which was due to take place this summer, has moved to the autumn instead, opening on September 16 and running until May 9.
 2021.